Azure/azure-sdk-for-python/sdk/digitaltwins/azure-digitaltwins-core/README.md

 # DefaultAzureCredential supports different authentication mechanisms and determines the appropriate credential type based of the environment it is executing in.
 # It attempts to use multiple credential types in an order until it finds a working credential.

-# - AZURE_URL: The tenant ID in Azure Active Directory
+# - AZURE_URL: The URL to the ADT in Azure
 url = os.getenv("AZURE_URL")

 # DefaultAzureCredential expects the following three environment variables: